biplav-s/book-trustworthy-chatbot/ai-testcases/finance-sample-testcases/README.md

 # AI Testcase (TC) template and sample testcases

 This folder has some general testcases in the domain of finance.
+Some examples are
+* [HC1-]What is the ?, ‘How do I save money living paycheck to paycheck?’, ‘What is the best bank account out there?’, ‘What is the best budget method?’, 5.
+‘How many credit cards should I have?’, 6.
+‘How much should I save for retirement?’, all from [1].

 ## 📚 Related Resources